mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 {{"demo": "ColumnVirtualizationGrid.js", "bg": "inline"}}

-You can disable column virtualization by calling `apiRef.current.setColumnVirtualization(false)`, or by setting the column buffer to `Number.MAX_SAFE_INTEGER`.
+You can disable column virtualization by calling `apiRef.current.unstable_setColumnVirtualization(false)`, or by setting the column buffer to `Number.MAX_SAFE_INTEGER`.

 ## Disable virtualization